poquirion/hpc-genomics-workflow/_episodes/03-quality-control.md

 To transfer a file from a remote server to our own machines, we will use `scp`, which we learned yesterday in the Shell Genomics lesson.

+>## Open a new bash terminal on your machine.
+>Do not connect to Béluga with it.
+{: .callout}

 First we will make a new directory on our computer to store the HTML files we're transferring.
-Let's put it on our desktop for now.
-Open a new tab in your terminal program and type:
+Let's put it in your $HOME folder.
+In a new terminal (not on beluga) type:

 ~~~
 $ mkdir -p ~/cq-genomics/fastqc_html
 ~~~
 {: .bash}

 Now we can transfer our HTML files to our local computer using `scp`.
+Always from that new terminal, type:

 ~~~
 $ scp <USERNAME>@{{ cc-system-lc }}.computecanada.ca:~/dc_workshop/results/fastqc_untrimmed/*.html ~/cq-genomics/fastqc_html